sassoftware/restaf-demos/README.md

 ## set this to the profile you want to use or leave it blank to use the default profile.
 ## this is used to find the tokens for Viya

+# replace i58 with your profile name
 SAS_CLI_PROFILE=i58
+# replace with the location where sas-cli stores authentication information
 SAS_CLI_CONFIG=c:\Users\kumar

 ## Needed for the AUTHFLOW=password|token